 YES!
 Financial aid is available for qualified students, and we encourage you to fill out the Free Application for Federal Student Aid (FAFSA).
-Because the core Nursing classes entail six credits each semester, RN-BS students will maintain at least half-time status, depending on whether additional courses are taken simultaneously.
-For additional information, please contact the Financial Aid Office at (617) 287-6300 or visit Financial Aid.
+Because the core nursing classes entail six credits each semester, RN-BS students will maintain at least half-time status, depending on whether additional courses are taken simultaneously.
+For additional information, please contact the Financial Aid Office at 617.287.6300 or visit the Financial Aid website.

 What are the academic standards for progression and graduation once I matriculate in the program?

 The minimum passing grade for the nursing courses, statistics, and health science prerequisites (if a student chooses to take a course) is a C+.
 RN-BS students must maintain a cumulative GPA of 2.5 or higher to progress each semester.
 For complete information academic standards and policies, please review the Undergraduate Nursing Student Handbook available on the College of Nursing and Health Sciences webpage.

 Have you been admitted as an undergraduate to UMass Boston?
 Be sure to join us for Beacon Beginnings this summer.
 Read More